JericWang/jericwang.github.io/index.md

 ---
 ---
-Zirui Zhuang is a Ph.D. student with State Key Laboratory of Networking and Switching Technology at Beijing University of Posts and Telecommunications.
+Zirui Zhuang is a Ph.D. student with State Key Laboratory of Networking and Switching Technology at Beijing University of Posts and Telecommunications under guidance of Professor Jingyu Wang.
+He is currently a visiting researcher at the University of Houston with Professor Zhu Han.
 His research interests include Machine Learning and Computer Networks.

 # Research Interest
 * **Network Routing** for next-generation network infrastructures, including but not limited to software-defined networks, using Artificial Intelligence techniques.
 This scenario is also known as Knowledge-Defined Networking.